ninjadev64/puredarwin-wiki/docs/For developers/The_Darwin_Package_Manager.md

 > perl python ruby <span style="font-size:small">will add the curl, perl, python and ruby packages
 > </span>
-> <span style="font-family:courier new">--add recovery_tools file_servers emacs    </span>will add the emacs package, all packages from the file_servers group, and all packages from the recovery_tools system
+> --add recovery_tools file_servers emacs    will add the emacs package, all packages from the file_servers group, and all packages from the recovery_tools system
 > --add Chess packages.txt will add the Chess package, and any packages, groups or systems listed in packages.txt
 <div style="direction:ltr">